HammadB/chroma_wiki/README.md

     WIKIPEDIA_LOCAL_INDEX_PATH="/path/to/your/enwiki-20230101-pages-articles-multistream-index.txt"
     WIKIPEDIA_LOCAL_DUMP_PATH="/path/to/your/enwiki-20230101-pages-articles-multistream.xml.bz2"

 #### 4. Then scrape Wikipedia and build the indices required.
 This will save the scraped data and NN index.
 Update your WIKI_DB_PATH and INDEX_PATH in your .env file with those values after.
+This step may take a while.

     python build_indices.py